kuzzleio/documentation/src/core/1/api/api-reference/controller-bulk/import/index.md

 ## Response

+Returns an object containing 2 properties:
-Returns a `items` array containing the list of executed queries result, in the same order than in the query.
+  - `items`: array containing the list of executed queries result, in the same order than in the query
+  - `errors`: boolean indicating if some error occured during the bulk

 Each query result contains the following properties:

 - `_id`: document unique identifier
-- `status`: HTTP status code for that query
+- `status`: HTTP status code for that query. `201` (created) or `206` (partial error)

 ```javascript
 {